dasaCoder/tracker/README.md

 - Clone the repo: `git clone https://github.com/dasaCoder/tracker.git`
 - Run `flutter doctor`
-- Run `flutter run` (To run this you might need an android emulator or
+- Run `flutter run` (To run this you might need an android emulator or android device connected to you pc)